peterstansfeld/palavo/README.md

    VGA_Out_Light_Red  GP37 30                  31 GP38  Serial_TX
 ```

-It's so long.
+It's *so* long.

 ### Firmware

-In the `build` directory create a different, but still suitably named, directory, and enter that directory:
+In the `build` directory create a different, but still suitably-named, directory, and enter that directory:

 `$ mkdir pimoroni_pico_lipo2xl_w`